xorbitsai/inference/doc/source/development/xinference_internals.rst

     `model.py <https://github.com/xorbitsai/inference/tree/main/xinference/core/model.py>`_ defines a Model Actor, the core component for direct model interactions.
 The Model Actor is responsible for executing model inference requests, handling input and output data streams, and supports various types of model operations.
-    These two parts are all utilize `Xoscar <https://github.com/xorbitsai/xoscar>`_ for concurrent and distributed execution.

 - `deploy/ <https://github.com/xorbitsai/inference/tree/main/xinference/deploy>`_: It provides a command-line interface (CLI) for interacting with the Xinference framework, allowing users to perform operations by command line.
 See `Command Line`_ for more information.